andrewfullerton/epiverse/README.md

-# epiverse
+# epipacks

 ## Overview
-**epiverse** is a meta-package that provides harmonized documentation and functions for easily installing, loading, and interfacing with R packages for common epidemiological analyses.
+**epipacks** is a metapackage that provides harmonized documentation and functions for easily installing, loading, and interfacing with R packages for common epidemiological analyses.

 ## Status 🚧
 This project is currently in the planning stages with development expected to begin in June 2025.